 It adds that the letter reiterates that there will be no leniency on the final legal completion deadline of March 31 2023.
 As a result, developers will need to report to Homes England on their progress.
 Where developers have orders they do not think they are able to complete by March 31 2023, they must communicate this to their customers as soon as possible.

 HBF says: “Homes England will shortly contact all developers with an active reservation, notifying them of the amended first longstop date.
-As part of the correspondence, developers will receive access to an online form requiring …
+As part of the correspondence, developers will receive access to an online form …

 To continue reading this article please login or register.Continue reading